-The root2fruit grants program invests in capacity building for small and mid-size organizations that serve Evanston. root2fruit is a three-year program for grantees, providing annual grants, mentoring, and a learning community.
+The root2fruit grants program invests in capacity building for small and mid-size organizations that serve Evanston. root2fruit is a multi-year program for grantees, providing annual grants, mentoring, and a learning community.
+APPLY

 The root2fruit program is made possible through a partnership with the Mammel Foundation, which has invested over $1.6 million since 2003 in this program which builds the capacity of small to mid-size nonprofits in Evanston.
 Since its inception, the root2fruit program has benefited 51 small and mid-size organizations serving Evanston.